dkirkby/bossdata/CONTRIBUTING.rst

 ~~~~~~~~

 Look through the GitHub issues for bugs.
 Anything tagged with "bug"
-is open to whoever wants to implement it.
+is open to whoever wants to fix it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~